Beware of Expert Words with Two Meanings

 A pattern is not an explanation

 The mechanism is not hard to imagine.
 Separate managers can make separate decisions inside a shared system.
 If the offices draw from the same recruiting platform, use the same job posting, apply the same minimum qualifications, work within the same compensation bands, and rely on the same applicant-tracking system, their outcomes may resemble one another.
-Add a common screening tool, a common interview rubric, similar labor-market conditions, shared headcount pressures, and the same training about what experience matters for the role, and the probability point becomes intuitive.
-Learning something about one office’s outcomes may tell us something about another office’s outcomes because the offices are not operating in wholly separate worlds.
+Add a common screening tool, a common interview rubric, similar labor-market conditions, shared headcount pressures, and the same basic understanding about what experience matters for the role, and the probability point becomes intuitive.
+Learning something about one office’s outcomes may tell us something about another office’s outcomes because, even if they didn’t coordinate, the offices are not operating in wholly separate worlds.

-That observation can matter a great deal.
-A pattern of related outcomes across locations may suggest that the case is not merely about isolated local judgments.
-It may justify discovery into common practices.
-It may show that the company’s account of each decision as purely local is incomplete.
-It may point counsel toward the institutional machinery behind the decisions.
+That label, “statistically dependent decisions,” can matter a great deal.
+It may justify discovery into common practices or point counsel toward the institutional machinery behind the decisions.
 But the point is that statistical dependence is a pattern requiring explanation, not an explanation by itself.
-Shared features can make the outcomes dependent in the probability sense, even when the actors are independent in the ordinary sense.

 The litigation lesson

 Technical words with ordinary meanings should not be allowed to glide past the courtroom without definition.
-The lawyer should ask the expert to define the word, distinguish the technical meaning from the everyday meaning, and state exactly what conclusion follows from the technical definition.
-Just as important, the expert should be asked what conclusions do not follow.
-That second set of questions is often where cases live or die.
+The lawyer should ask the expert to define the word, distinguish the technical meaning from the everyday meaning, and state exactly what conclusion is implied from the technical definition.
+Just as important, the expert should be asked what conclusions are not implied.
+Good answers may follow!